Post Updated: 4.2.19

 Marvel Land featuring the Avengers (Coming in 2020): Last March, we said goodbye to A Bug’s Land, making way for a new Avengers-themed area.
 This land will match the fairly new Guardians of the Galaxy ride and open in two phases.
 The first phase will open in 2020 and transform the old “It’s Tough to be a Bug” theatre into a 3-D gaming Spiderman ride, similar to Toy Story Mania.
 There will also be a microbrewery inspired by Ant-Man.
 Microbrewery…Ant-Man, get it?
 The second phase is rumored to have a huge roller coaster in the works!

 2019 is sure to be one of the most exciting years in Disneyland history.
 It’s been a while since the park has seen updates like this!
 Cars Land was the last stunning addition and since then we’ve only been treated to Pixar overlays and lackluster events.
-If you want to stay updated on everything to come, including Star Wars Land and new announcements throughout the year, be sure to sign up for my newsletter below.
-You’ll receive a guide on how to save money on your Disney vacation as well as an adorable Vacation Countdown Calendar and FastPass/Dining Reservation Wish List.
-Just fill out the box below!
+If you want to stay updated on everything to come, including Star Wars Land and new announcements throughout the year, be sure to sign up for my FREE Theme Park Planning Resource Library.
+Inside, you’ll find budget worksheets, dining, guides, and my most popular printable: 15 Ways to Save on Your Disney Vacation!
+Just fill out the box below to gain immediate access!

 Pin it for later!